 What if our relationship with Christ was grounded more deeply in God’s character and less in the constantly shifting circumstances we see around us?

-I’m thinking the dialogue inside out and outside the church would be so much healthier for it.
+I’m thinking the dialogue inside and outside the church would be so much healthier for it.

 What do you think?

 Any other things Christians should stop saying now?
-Leave a comment!
+Scroll down and leave a comment!